cunger/escape-velocity/content/docs/energy.md

 date: 2019-11-16T11:38:21+01:00
 weight: 2
 math: true
-toc: false
+toc: true
 ---

 Energy is defined as the capacity to do work or produce heat.

 Energy cannot be created or destroyed.
 It can only be converted from one form to another or transferred from one system to another.

-_Work_ is applying force on something causing it to move, thus transferring energy by mechanical movement, _heat_ is transferring energy by thermal interactions.
+**Work** is applying force on something causing it to move, thus transferring energy by mechanical movement, **heat** is transferring energy by thermal interactions.

-## Forms of energy
+# Forms of energy

 Besides mass, there are two main forms of energy: kinetic and potential energy.
 The sum of both is described as mechanical energy.